 Giving is not new.
 Neither is charity.
-But the idea of using private funds imaginatively, constructively, and systematically to attack the fundamental problems of mankind is new, and is what we call ‘philanthropy’ today.
+But the idea of using private funds imaginatively, constructively, and systematically to attack the fundamental problems of mankind is new and is what we call ‘philanthropy’ and what philanthropists are doing today.

 The desire to give comes from the heart, but the ability to make an ongoing difference comes from sound thinking and careful planning.

-We have the expertise and experience to assist you in becoming more thoughtful and intentional in your giving so that your personal philanthropy can have a greater impact.
+We have the expertise and experience to assist you in becoming more thoughtful and intentional in your giving so that your goals as a philanthropist can have a greater impact.